 Untreated emotional trauma is a severe health issue that requires professional trauma treatment for men.
 Traumatic experiences can have a detrimental effect on a person’s physiological state, causing immense physical suffering over time, in addition to the emotional pain experienced by the survivor.
+The intense physical effects of trauma are often unexpected and typically misdiagnosed since people usually do not associate the two when they go to their doctor.
+Instead, they may try to treat the pain on their own.
 Many people turn to drugs or alcohol to manage their trauma.
-In such cases, the individual may require dual diagnosis treatment.
-To learn more about this treatment option, please contact Red Oak Recovery today at 866.457.7590.
+In such cases, they eventually need help to treat their dual diagnosis of a substance use disorder and a traumatic mental health condition.

 The Physical Effects of Trauma